MWatty/Peaches-n-Green/README.md

 When choosing the colour I used the [Colour picker tool](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Colors/Color_picker_tool)

-#FCE4D8;
-#F8E9E2;
-#FFCBA4

 #### Typography

-Source Sans Pro paired was chosen and with Lato as per the popular pairings section within [google fonts](https://fonts.google.com/specimen/Source+Sans+Pro?query=source+san&sidebar.open=true&selection.family=Lato|Source+Sans+Pro:wght@300#pairings)
+Source Sans Pro paired was chosen and paired with Lato as per the popular pairings section within [google fonts](https://fonts.google.com/specimen/Source+Sans+Pro?query=source+san&sidebar.open=true&selection.family=Lato|Source+Sans+Pro:wght@300#pairings)

 * font-family: 'Source Sans Pro', sans-serif;
 * font-family: 'Lato', sans-serif;

+The above fonts are minimalist and simple again in keeping with the overall theme of the wesbite.

 #### Images

-All images used throuhgout the website have been carefully chosen to ensure there is a running theme from page to page, the images have also been seleted to be inviting to the user, with familiar dishes and a sense of achievebaility, the food images are not what you would see in a michelin star restaruant but what you could easily expect to see in a home setting.
-My aim was to make the user feel that they can re-create the images.
+All images used throuhgout the website have been carefully chosen to ensure there is a running theme from page to page, the images have also been selected to be inviting to the user, with familiar dishes and a sense of achievebaility, the food images are not what you would see in a michelin star restaruant but what you could easily expect to see in a home setting.
+The aim was to make the user feel that they can re-create the images.

 #### Final project variations

+* In keeping with the overall simplicity of the website changes were made to the Header section on larger screens, the header and navbar section was simplified and is similar on all devices, initially it was the site owners aim to have a large logo and header but this when designed was not in keeping with the overall feel of the website.

 * The footer was amdended and the links to internal webpages removed, this was done to allow for a more clean look on the webpage.
 The footer without the links looks much more aesthetically pleasing and further navigation links are not required given the limited size of the website.

-* In order to ensure that my user stories were met, I amended the name of the Pantry section in the navigation bar to Essentials.
+* In order to ensure that my user stories were met, the name of the Pantry section in the navigation bar was changed to Essentials.
-As a user I feel this navigaiton link is more desirable and user focused.
-This will allow for someone that may be embarking on making and creating their first vegetarian dishes to think what do I need to get started in the Kitchen
+As a user the site owner felt this navigaiton link is more desirable and user focused.
+This will allow for someone that may be embarking on making and creating their first vegetarian dishes to think what do I need to get started in the Kitchen.

-* On the essentials page I used a an image of peaches, and the peaches are aligned on this image to the left, therefore I aligned the text to the right, this is contrary to what I had initially planned in my wireframes.
-The reason for this change is  this is more asthetically pleasing and also makes and page more readable.
+* On the essentials page an image of peaches was used, and the peaches are aligned on this image to the left, therefore  the text was aligned to the right, this is contrary to what was planned in the wireframes.
+The reason for this change is  this is more asthetically pleasing and also makes the page more readable.
 On larger screen no background filter is required and on a smaller screen a shadow is applied to make this more readable.

 ## Features